 Cut out Gluten, Dairy, Sugar, and Alcohol

 If a regimen of dry body brushing and Yoga isn’t an aggressive enough detox, try cutting out this (albeit intense) list of ingredients for a week to give your body a chance to reset and cleanse out all the Thanksgiving junk food.
+Similarly, stop smoking if you can.
+Studies show that when people stop smoking they increase the microbial count in their gut.
 Elimination diets can be difficult even if they for a short spell, but the results can be worth it.

 Sweat it Out